Constitution & By-Laws

 Article III – Election Procedures

 - Section 1.
-A Nominating Committee of five Senior members, including not more than one (1) member of the Board of Directors shall be appointed at the February meeting of the Board of Directors.
+A Nominating Committee three(3) Senior members, including not more than one (1) member of the Board of Directors shall be appointed at the December meeting of the Board of Directors.

 - Section 2.
 The Chairman of the Nominating Committee shall be designated by the Board of Directors.

 - Section 3.
-The Nominating Committee shall select not less than two (2) nominees for each elected office.
-These nominations shall be announced at the regular membership meeting in March.
+The Nominating Committee shall select at least one(1) nominee for each elected office.
+These nominations shall be announced at the regular membership meeting in January.
 The nominations shall also be reported.

 - Section 6.
-All officers shall assume the responsibilities of the respective office by July 1.st
+All officers shall assume the responsibilities of the respective office by the May board meeting.

 Article IV – Officers